JanHerca/urantiapedia/output/wikijs/en/article/Arlene_and_Buck_Weimer/The_Art_of_Marriage.md

 Discipline is one of the “hot” buttons in parenting, so again it is crucial for both parents to be unified and on the same page.
 One of the primary purposes of discipline is to teach self-mastery.
 Christ Michael, when teaching on Urantia, used the authoritative method, and always taught in the positive.
 Authoritative teaching is somewhere in the middle between authoritarian or laissez-faire.
 Authoritative means to show, authoritarian means to tell, and laissez-faire means noninterference.
 What is your choice?

 A parent doesn’t have to agree with or like the decisions made by a child, but it is important to respect and foster the free will of a child—after the arrival of the Thought Adjuster.
 Differentiate between the child as a person, and the child’s behavior, and communicate that it is the behavior that is not acceptable.
-Important to good disciplining is for parents to have a well-developed self-discipline “..._wise fathers do not punish in anger._” [[UB 188:4.10](/en/The_Urantia_Book/188#p4_10)]
+Important to good disciplining is for parents to have a well-developed self-discipline “..._wise fathers do not punish in anger._” <a id="a108_451"></a>[[UB 188:4.10](/en/The_Urantia_Book/188#p4_10)]

 ## A Four Step Method